Posted by Ian Bramham (Manchester, United Kingdom) on 18 August 2007 in Lifestyle & Culture and Portfolio.

 @Alfredo J. Martiz J.: Thanks Alfredo - yes I thought it was important to get people in the shot even though there is some movement blur from the slow shutter speed.
 The ceiling is made from a shiny highly reflective plastic material that is heated and stretched over a frame to whatever shape is needed - its a very clever product.

-@HouCh: Hi Houch! - Its sometimes difficult to judge how far to push the contrast on a b&w conversion so I'm really pleased you liked it.
 The ceiling is a heavy guage sheet plastic product that is available in a range of colours and degrees of reflectivity - a series of formers are erected first to the shape that is specified by us and then the material is heated and stretched over the formers.
 The end result is a ceiling virtually without joints.

 @dee: Thanks Dee!